shervinea/cheatsheet-translation/pt/cheatsheet-deep-learning.md

 **42. Remark: we note that the optimal policy π∗ for a given state s is such that:**

-&#10230; Observação: notamos que a ótima diretriz π∗ para um dado estado s é tal que:
+&#10230; Observação: definimos que a ótima diretriz π∗ para um dado estado s é tal que:

 <br>